andrasq/node-kubelogger/README.md

 If the stream being captured is `process.stderr`, any global `uncaughtException` events will also be converted and written to the stream.
-Because of the way `uncaughtException` events work, if there are no other uncaughtException listeners kubelogger rethrows the fatal error to maintain the default behavior of stopping the program; if there are, it leaves it up to them to decide.
+Because of the way `uncaughtException` works, if there are no other uncaughtException listeners kubelogger will rethrow the fatal error to maintain the default behavior and stop the program; if there are others, it leaves it up to them to decide.

         const logger = kubelogger('info', 'stdout').captureWrites(process.stdout);